Sommore: Career

-Sommore attributes her success as a comedian to her writing skills.
-Influenced by her father, a writer and an English teacher, she extensively researched the business of comedy and learned about the art of comedy.
-She loves gospel music and her idol is Karen Clark Sheard.

 Television and film appearances

 Sommore has appeared on various shows including HBO's Def Comedy Jam, Showtime at the Apollo, ComicView, and BET Live from L.A.
 She has also done guest appearances on television sitcoms The Hughleys and The Parkers, and she has been featured on The Oprah Winfrey Show.
 She also appeared on Comedy Central Roast of Flavor Flav.
 In 2008, she appeared as one of the mob members on several episodes of the game show 1 vs. 100.

 Her film appearances include Soul Plane, A Miami Tail, Friday After Next, and Something New.

 Sommore and fellow African American female comedians Mo'Nique, Laura Hayes, and Adele Givens were the stars on The Queens of Comedy tour, which was filmed and subsequently aired on Showtime and released on DVD.

 Sommore launched the worldwide premiere of "The Queen Stands Alone" on September 30, 2008.
 The release of her stand-up comedy special was a film version of her stand-up act and was written and produced by Sommore as well as her entertainment company One Thousand Kisses, Inc.

 Sommore was a winning participant on the sixth season of Celebrity Fit Club.
 She lost 11 pounds during the show.

 Her 2015 special Sommore: The Reign Continues was aired on Netflix in 2018.
+Her Netflix stand-up special, Sommore: Chandelier Fly, was released in February 2026.